Textualize/textual/docs/guide/CSS.md

 Note that `initial` will set the value back to the value defined in any [default css](./widgets.md#default-css).
 If you use `initial` within default css, it will treat the rule as completely unstyled.

+## Nesting CSS

+!!! tip "Added in version 0.47.0"

+CSS rule sets may be *nested*, i.e. they can contain other rule sets.
+When a rule set occurs within an existing rule set, it inherits the selector from the enclosing rule set.

+Let's put this into practical terms.
+The following example will display two boxes containing the text "Yes" and "No" respectively.
+These could eventually form the basis for buttons, but for this demonstration we are only interested in the CSS.

+=== "nesting01.tcss (no nesting)"

+    ```css
+    --8<-- "docs/examples/guide/css/nesting01.tcss"
+    ```

+=== "nesting01.py"

+    ```python
+    --8<-- "docs/examples/guide/css/nesting01.py"
+    ```

+=== "Output"

+    ```{.textual path="docs/examples/guide/css/nesting01.py"}
+    ```

+The CSS is quite straightforward; there is one rule for the container, one for all buttons, and one rule for each of the buttons.
+However it is easy to imagine this stylesheet growing more rules as we add features.

+Nesting allows us to group rule sets which have common selectors.
+In the example above, the rules all start with `#questions`.
+When we see a common prefix on the selectors, this is a good indication that we can use nesting.

+The following produces identical results to the previous example, but adds nesting of the rules.

+=== "nesting02.tcss (with nesting)"

+    ```css
+    --8<-- "docs/examples/guide/css/nesting02.tcss"
+    ```

+=== "nesting02.py"

+    ```python
+    --8<-- "docs/examples/guide/css/nesting02.py"
+    ```

+=== "Output"

+    ```{.textual path="docs/examples/guide/css/nesting02.py"}
+    ```

+In the first example we had a rule set that began with the selector `#questions .button`, which would match any widget with a class called "button" that is inside a container with id `questions`.

+In the second example, the button rule selector is simply `.button`, but it is *within* the rule set with selector `#questions`.
+The nesting means that the button rule set will inherit the selector from the outer rule set, so it is equivalent to `#questions .button`.

+### Nesting selector

+The two remaining rules are nested within the button rule, which means they will inherit their selectors from the button rule set *and* the outer `#questions` rule set.

+You may have noticed that the rules for the button styles contain a syntax we haven't seen before.
+The rule for the Yes button is `&.affirmative`.
+The ampersand (`&`) is known as the *nesting selector* and it tells Textual that the selector should be combined with the selector from the outer rule set.

+So `&.affirmative` in the example above, produces the equivalent of `#questions .button.affirmative` which selects a widget with both the `button` and `affirmative` classes.
+Without `&` it would be equivalent to `#questions .button .affirmative` (note the additional space) which would only match a widget with class `affirmative` inside a container with class `button`.

+For reference, lets see those two CSS files side-by-side:

+=== "nesting01.tcss"

+    ```css
+    --8<-- "docs/examples/guide/css/nesting01.tcss"
+    ```

+=== "nesting02.tcss"

+    ```sass
+    --8<-- "docs/examples/guide/css/nesting02.tcss"
+    ```

+### Why use nesting?

+There is no requirement to use nested CSS, but it can help to group related rule sets together (which makes it easier to edit).
+Nested CSS can also help you avoid some repetition in your selectors, i.e. in the nested CSS we only need to type `#questions` once, rather than four times in the non-nested CSS.